Advising at Butler University

 - To learn how to access the variety of campus resources and available services

 At Butler, academic advising is a critical component of the teaching-learning relationship.
 Students with declared majors are advised by Butler faculty in their disciplinary area of concentration.
-Exploratory students meet with academic advisors in the Learning Resource Center.
+Exploratory students meet with academic advisors in the Center for Academic Success and Exploration.
 Advisors take time to get to know the student by becoming aware of the student's interests as well as personal, academic, and career goals, and helping the student develop a plan to achieve those goals.

 Each spring, Butler University welcomes its newest class of admitted students during a period called New Student Registration.
 This program is an opportunity for students and their families to visit the Butler University campus, learn more about the resources available, and for students to register for first semester classes.
 During New Student Registration, students meet with an academic advisor who will enroll them in classes for the fall semester.
 We encourage students to prepare for this advising conversation by becoming familiar with the courses required for their desired major and the Core Curriculum.

 Incoming students who are admitted for the spring semester at Butler University will typically be contacted via phone to complete course registration with an academic advisor, and will be invited to participate in a January Orientation program before spring semester classes begin.

 Continuing students work in collaboration with their academic advisors throughout their academic career at Butler University.
 Advisors take time to get to know the student including becoming aware of the student's interests, goals, and helping to develop a plan to achieve those goals.
 It is important that the student informs the advisor of any specific interests or goals, such as pre-professional interests, or desire to study abroad.
 Sharing this information assists the advisor in helping the student map their course progression and satisfy academic requirements in a timely manner.